scottish-government-design-system/designsystem.gov.scot/components/category-header/index.md

 The image will appear on the right hand side of a category header on a desktop.

-## Accessibility Features

-Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Supporting evidence for using this component

 None.